 NEWS & VIEWS

 Whilst enjoying getting to know our new arrival, it is tinged with sadness after having to say goodbye to an old friend.
-Pig as she was affectionately known was a pony in a million, after successfully managing her arthritis for as long as possible so she could enjoy retirement in the field with her friends, it came the right time to say our goodbyes.
+Pig as she was affectionately known was a pony in a million, after successfully managing her severe arthritis for three years so she could enjoy retirement in the field with her friends, it came the right time to say our goodbyes.
 She is very sorely missed.

 Views from around the farm, cotton grass out in force, pretty bog plants, scruffy yearlings yet to fully moult and drought like conditions.
 Its been a hot, dry spring so far and we could desperately do with some rain.